ymyke/cardio/README.md

   - Draw all modules and their dependencies and think about them.
   - Should cards have a game attribute which they use to query the world (e.g., who the opposing agent is) and to update the world (instead of the view directly)?
+- Check out performance of animations: Esp. when running on battery power. -> Add some setting that helps speed up / slow down the animations.
+Then do some self-timing e.g. on burning a card that will automatically adjust that setting if necessary (i.e., animation takes too long or too short).

 # Todo